Poached Eggs- ☺♥T

 Directions:

-Crack the egg into a fine mesh sieve (over a small bowl) and discard the runny egg white (if any) that drips into the bowl.
+Crack the egg into a fine mesh sieve (over a sink or a small bowl), shake the sieve gently, and discard the runny egg white that drips from the sieve.

 Carefully transfer/pour the egg into a small ramekin or small bowl.
 You don't want the yolk to break.

-Add one tablespoon of light-colored vinegar to the boiling water in the saucepan and stir the water to create a vortex.
+Add one tablespoon of either white or cider vinegar to the boiling water in the saucepan and stir the water with the serving spoon to create a vortex.
+Then remove the spoon from the water.

 Pour the egg from the ramekin carefully into the middle of the vortex and set a timer for 3 minutes for a large egg, 3 1/4 minutes for an extra large egg, or 3 1/2 minutes for a jumbo egg.

-After a minute or two, use a slotted spoon to remove and discard any cooked egg white that is not part of the main body of the egg.
+After the first minute or two, use the large slotted spoon to remove and discard any cooked egg white that is not part of the main body of the egg.
 It is the stuff that is floating above the egg.
+It is easy to pull it away from the main body of the egg with the slotted spoon.

 Once the egg is done cooking, use the slotted spoon to remove the poached egg from the water, let water drain from the egg for a few seconds, then put it into a small bowl.